Shamilkv34/book/nostarch/chapter16.md

 Listing 16-7: Moving `tx` to a spawned thread and sending `"hi"`

-Again, we’re using `thread::spawn` to create a new thread and then using `move` to move `tx` into the closure so the spawned thread owns `tx`.
+Again, we’re using `thread::spawn` to create a new thread and then using `move` to move `tx` into the closure so that the spawned thread owns `tx`.
 The spawned thread needs to own the transmitter to be able to send messages through the channel.